cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 4.4.
 Installation under multi-user operating systems
      -----------------------------------------------
-In multi-user systems like Windows XP the administrator has full access to the whole file system; the other users are normally restricted.
+In multi-user systems like Windows 7 the administrator has full access to the whole file system; the other users are normally restricted.

 If a normal user installs CrypTool he needs write access for the directory in which CrypTool should be installed:
 - e.g. for the directory %ProgramFiles% (normally C:\Program Files),
-  if the sub-directory "CrypTool" does not already exist; or
+  if the sub-directory "CrypTool" does not already exist;
-- for the directory  %ProgramFiles%\CrypTool (C:\Program Files\CrypTool),
+- or for the directory  %ProgramFiles%\CrypTool (C:\Program Files\CrypTool),
   if this already exists.
-If he does not have these rights, the installation program stops.
+If he does not have these access rights, the installation program stops.

 Therefore as a normal user without admin access rights, you should specify as target directory a so called "local directory" (instead of "C:\Program Files").
-"Local" and accessible for any user could be e.g.: %ALLUSERSPROFILE% (The default of the English Windows XP is:
-"C:\Documents and Settings\All Users").
+"Local" and accessible for any user could be e.g.: %ALLUSERSPROFILE% (Default of the English Windows XP is: "C:\Documents and Settings\All Users").

-If you install CrypTool without administrator rights and you also have no write access to %ALLUSERSPROFILE%\Start Menu, then the CrypTool specific entries are missing in the start menu of WXP ("Start \ All Programs").
+If you install CrypTool without administrator rights and you also have no write access to %ALLUSERSPROFILE%\Start Menu, then the CrypTool specific entries are missing in the start menu of WinXP ("Start \ All Programs").
 But every user can add these entries manually.

 Remark: In the same way as with %TEMP%, you can see, where these directories